Connecticut's 7th House of Representatives district

-The seventh Connecticut House of Representatives district elects one member of the Connecticut House of Representatives.
+Connecticut's 7th House of Representatives district elects one member of the Connecticut House of Representatives.
 Its current representative is Joshua M. Hall.
 The district consists of the west- and north-central parts of the city of Hartford, including the neighborhoods of Asylum Hill and Upper Albany.
-The district is one of few in Connecticut to have a black majority population, along with the neighboring 1st district and 5th districts.
+The district is one of the few in Connecticut to have a Black majority population, along with the neighboring 1st and 5th districts.